KolvacS-W/Small-Search-Engine-on-Social-Computing-Publication-using-Pyterrier/README.md

 # Small-Search-Engine-on-Social-Computing-Publication-using-Pyterrier

+This is a course project from SI650 in UofM.
+Advisor: Prof. David Jurgens.

 Used Pyterrier, learing to rank model to design and implement a search engine for high quality social computing publications.

 Data not included and can be accessed with request.
 Datasource credit:https://ieeexplore.ieee.org/abstract/document/10054637